 2. XFCE

 One of the lightweight desktop environments for Linux which is good enough to run on older computers as well as modern ones.
 This one does that while also looking better than LXDE and you can tell it is not trying to be the most lightweight desktop environment.
-It is highly customizable and everything that you don’t like, you can change.
+It is highly customizable and everything you don’t like can be changed.
 As you can see above it can also be themed in any number of ways.
 You can make it look the way you want.
 Like LXDE, it also lets you create and remove panels other than the one you get by default.

-You can select from a number of widgets to add to the panels very much like KDE.
+You can select from several widgets to add to the panels like KDE.
 It ships with some of the better light-weight applications such as Midori which is a nice light-weight browser app.
-All that does result in a slightly higher memory usage in comparison to LXDE.
+All that results in a slightly higher memory usage in comparison to LXDE.
 The DE uses around 100MB of RAM.

-If you’re not someone who wants to spend an hour or more theming their desktop, you’ll probably want to skip this too.
-It may look better compared to LXDE but it still looks old compared to the other desktops like GNOME, or KDE, or even MATE which is also an excellent choice.
+If you don’t want to spend an hour or more theming their desktop, you’ll probably want to skip this too.
+It may look better compared to LXDE but still looks old compared to other desktops like GNOME, KDE, or even MATE which is also an excellent choice.

 3. MATE